josephmsmith/Company_X_CC_Usage_Analysis/README.md

 # Company X Credit Card Usage Analysis
+Data given in CSV, EDA completed in Python(Pandas), exported to PostgreSQL, and visualized in Tableau.

 ## Introduction
 Company X offers its customers the ability to accept payments by card within the app.
 Each time Company X processes a payment it earns revenue, which makes increasing the adoption of card payments by customers a key driver of financial performance.